WICG/aom/explainer.md

    - These should be able to express at least the same set of accessible properties as Elements, as well as parent/child/other relationships with other virtual nodes, and position/dimensions.
-5. Introspecting the computed accessibility tree
+5. Introspecting the computed accessibility tree and interpreted accessibility attributes/properties
    - Developers currently have no way to probe or test how ARIA and other accessible properties are applied.
+   - Browser implementers have no API to automate comparison testing of engine accessibilty internals for interoperability.

 ## The Accessibility Object Model